jamonholmgren/ProMotion/README.md

 }
 ```

-Add nav_bar buttons:
+### Add navigation bar buttons

+These two methods add the buttons on the top of the

 ```ruby
 set_nav_bar_right_button "Save", action: :save_something, type: UIBarButtonItemStyleDone
 set_nav_bar_left_button "Cancel", action: :return_to_some_other_screen, type: UIBarButtonItemStylePlain
 ```

-Open a new screen:
+### Open a new screen

 ```ruby
 def settings_button_tapped